bonjune/Introduction-to-CS/basic/README.md

 2. while-loops
 3. if-elif-else

-## Function
+## Functions
-1. Simple structure of a function
+1. Simple structures of functions
-2. Why we have to use function?
+2. Why we have to use functions?
-3. Writing GOOD code
+3. Writing GOOD codes

 ## Subtopics

 * How to use Shell?
     basic commands: cd, ls, mkdir
 * How to use git and GitHub?
     **NOTICE** Code will be shared through GitHub.
-Emails are for conversation, not coding.
+Emails are used for conversation, not exclusively for helping coding.
-* What is the difference between variables and expressions?
+* What are the differences between variables and expressions?